engeji/parse_pf2/source/spells.rst

 Illusory Creature H (ill): Form a convincing illusion of a creature.

-Invisibility H (ill): A creature can’t be seen until it attacks.
+Invisibility H (ill): A creature can't be seen until it attacks.

 Knock (tra): Make a door, lock, or container easier to open, and possibly open it immediately.